bhattacharya-a-bt/bhattacharya-a-bt.github.io/team/index.md

 For prospective graduate students interested in The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences, please [visit here and apply to the program directly](https://gsbs.uth.edu/about/index.htm).
 If you want to join us
-as a graduate student in GSBS, a postdoctoral researcher, or research scientist/associate, send an email to [abhattacharya3@mdanderson.org](mailto:abhattacharya3@mdanderson.org) with a CV and a brief blurb about your research interests and goals!
+as a graduate student in GSBS, a postdoctoral researcher, or research scientist/associate, send an email to [abhattacharya3@mdanderson.org](mailto:abhattacharya3@mdanderson.org) with a CV and a brief statement about your research interests and goals!

 {% include section.html %}